Salford Acoustics

-Salford Acoustics offers Acoustics and Audio Engineering Courses, undertakes public and industrial research in acoustics, carries out commercial testing, and undertakes activities to engage the public in acoustic science and engineering.
-It is based in two locations: (i) 3 km west of Manchester city centre, UK, in the Newton Building on the Peel Park Campus of the University of Salford, and (ii) on the banks of the Manchester Ship Canal at MediaCityUK.
+Salford Acoustics offers acoustics and audio engineering courses undertakes public and industrial research in acoustics, carries out commercial testing and undertakes activities to engage the public in acoustic science and engineering.
+It is based in two locations: (i) 3 km west of Manchester city centre, UK, in the Newton Building on the Peel Park Campus of the University of Salford, and (ii) on the banks of the Manchester Ship Canal in Manchester at MediaCityUK.

 History and current structure

 The first acoustic laboratories were established in Salford in 1965; in the early 1970s the Department of Applied Acoustics was formed.
-In 1996 the University merged with University College Salford and a Department of Acoustic and Audio Engineering was formed.
+In 1996 the university merged with University College Salford and a Department of Acoustic and Audio Engineering was formed.
 A couple of years later, this joined with another department to form Acoustic and Electronic Engineering.
-Finally, when the University greatly reduced the number of schools in the organisation, Salford Acoustics joined the School of Computing, Science and Engineering.
+Finally, the university twice reduced the number of schools in the organisation.
+Salford Acoustics first joined the School of Computing, Science and Engineering and later this was merged into the School of Science, Engineering and Environment.
 Research work comes under the auspices of the Acoustics Research Centre.